I used to wonder why my hydrangea wouldn’t bloom.

 Living in the deep south, we are treated to gorgeous floral showcases every spring and summer.
 Crepe myrtle and hydrangea are among my favorite showy displays.
 I have both in my yard and have had to learn proper care of them through the years.

 My hydrangea simply would not bloom and for the life of me I could not understand why.
 I nursed it through out hot, humid summers every year.
 Hydrangeas require shade and lots of water, I have provided both along with organic additions to the soil.
 I was also cutting it back every winter.
 Notice the photo below, it’s just sticks in the winter time.
 I was confident those needed to be cut back.
 WRONG!

 DO NOT CUT BACK YOUR HYDRANGEA!
 That is the one thing I was doing wrong.
 While it may seem natural to cut back, don’t do it.
-Hydrangeas bloom from the old shoots!
+Certain types of Hydrangea blooms from the old shoots!
 Why in the world I didn’t research it sooner is beyond me.
 I had been cutting mine all the way back for a few years so I think it may take it a few years for the old wood to really produce nice big flowers.

 The above photo is very early spring when the first leaves are just beginning to appear.
 Notice all the oak leaves on the ground for natural compost.
 Our soil is terrible and that is putting it mildly.
 We have more sand than good dirt so composting is essential.
 Raking leaves into my flower beds is one of my favorite things to do.
 We usually also pile on new pine straw once per year on top of the leaves.